1. Documentation /

 ↑ Back to top

-Button Type – Changes the button text on the Apple Pay button.
+• Button Type: It lets you change the text on the Apple Pay button.

-Apple/Google Pay Button Color – Changes the color of the Apple Pay and Google Pay buttons separately.
+• Apple/Google Pay Button Color: It enables you to choose the color for the Apple Pay and Google Pay buttons separately.

 • Black